The Response Phase of Business Continuity Management

 1. Incident Identification and Assessment

 The first step to responding to an incident is being able to recognise when one happens.
 Robust monitoring is the key here.
-A watchful eye that looks over the entire organisation can catch even the smallest breaches as they happen and assess how severe it is.
+Effective monitoring and detection capabilities are essential.
+Continuous security monitoring enables organisations to detect anomalies early, assess the severity of incidents, and prioritise response actions accordingly.
 Any usual activity is reported, so you can understand the impact and urgency of the situation.

 2. Activation of the Business Continuity Plan (BCP)